Beaded Dorset buttons

-You will make two different types of Dorset button brooch, a Dorset Posy brooch and an Autumn Beech Tree brooch.
-In the afternoon you will design your own brooch.
+You will make two different types of beaded Dorset button, which you can turn into a keyring, a brooch or a wall hanging.
 You will learn about the history of Dorset buttons from their beginnings in the 1600s, the growth of button making in the 1700s, it’s death in the Industrial Revolution and the various people and organisations who’ve kept them alive, and the contemporary buttons of today.

 From a young age Jen Best was taught by her Grandmother to make Dorset buttons, knit, crochet, sew and embroider.
 A few years ago she learn to spin and felt.
 Her addiction to wool and wooley pursuits has lasted for over 30 years.
 She has been teaching buttons for almost as long as she has been making them.
 She designs knitting and crochet patterns, all involving Dorset buttons.
 She also design Dorset button jewellery and button kits.